things4u/ESP-1ch-Gateway/README.md

 The user is advised to turn off functions not used in order to save on memory usage.
 If the heap drops below 18 KBytes some functions may not behave as expected (in extreme case the program may crash).

-## Editing the sensor.h file
+## Editing the configNode.h file

-The sensor.h file is used to set the structure of known sensors to the 1-channel gateway.
+The configNode.h file is used to set teh WiFi access point and the structure of known sensors to the 1-channel gateway.
+Setting the known WiFi access points (SSID and password) must be done at compile time.

 When the gateway is not just used as a gateway but also for debugging purposes, the used can specify not only the name of the sensor node but also decrypt for certain nodes the message.

 ### Setting USB

 The user can determine whether or not the USB console is used for output messages.
-When setting DUSB to 0 all output by Serial is disabled (actually the Serial statements are not included in the code).
+When setting _DUSB to 0 all output by Serial is disabled (actually the Serial statements are not included in the code).

- \#define DUSB 1
+ \#define _DUSB 1

 ### Debug